money-on-chain/main-RBTC-contract/docs/abis/UpgraderTemplate.md

 ### _beforeUpgrade

-Intended to prepare the system for the upgradeThis function can be overriden by child changers to upgrade contracts that require some preparation before the upgrade
+Intended to prepare the system for the upgrade

 ```js
 function _beforeUpgrade() internal nonpayable